 Guy qualified from Liverpool in 1976 and set up the Arvonia Vets practice from his home, Arvonia House, in 1980.
 His interests are small animal animal medicine, dentistry, acupuncture and homoeopathy.
-Guy has three cats and a one-eyed chihuahua called Chico.
+Guy has three cats.

 BVSc PhD CertVR GPCertSAS MRCVS

 Richard qualified from Liverpool in 1989.
 Initially he was employed in traditional mixed practice until he moved to the Bristol Vet School where he worked for six years.
 During this time he was awarded a PhD in orthopaedics and obtained the RCVS certification in radiology.
 He joined Arvonia Vets in 2001.
 In 2014 he passed the European certification exam in small animal surgery.
-His interests are radiology, ultrasonography, ophthalmology orthopaedic and general surgery.
-He has two cats, a hamster, two goldfish and a border terrier called Poppy.
+His interests are radiology, ultrasonography, ophthalmology, orthopaedic and general surgery.
+He has a rescue cat, a number of fish and a border terrier called Poppy.